fasiha/ebisu/README.md

 ![figures/halflife.png](figures/halflife.png)
 If the student correctly answers the quiz, Ebisu expects the new half-life to be greater than a week.
 If the student answers correctly after just a day, the half-life rises a little bit, since we expected the student to remember this fact that soon after reviewing it.
 If the student surprises us by *failing* the quiz just a day after they last reviewed it, the projected half-life drops.
 The more tentative “α=β=3” model aggressively adjusts the half-life, while the more assured “α=β=12” model is more conservative in its update.
 (The vertical bars indicate Ebisu’s confidence about the new half-life.
 The code for these two charts is [below](#demo-code).
 Finally, each fact has an α and β associated with it and I explain what they mean mathematically in the next section.)

 Similarly, if the student fails the quiz after a whole month of not reviewing it, this isn’t a surprise—the half-life drops a bit from the initial half-life of a week.
-If she does surprise us, passing the quiz after a month of not studying it, then Ebisu boosts its belief about the half-life.
-By a lot for the “α=β=3” model, less for the “α=β=12” one.
+If she does surprise us, passing the quiz after a month of not studying it, then Ebisu boosts its expectated half-life—by a lot for the “α=β=3” model, less for the “α=β=12” one.

 > Currently, Ebisu treats each fact as independent, very much like Ebbinghaus’ nonsense syllables: it does not understand how facts are related the way Duolingo can with its sentences.
 However, Ebisu can be used in combination with other techniques to accommodate extra information about relationships between facts.